bahadiraraz/Squid-Game-Challenge---Ekim-Projesi/README.md

 # Squid-Game-Challenge-Ekim-Projesi
-OpenCV  based shape detection project for lunizz
+Pure OpenCV  based shape detection project for lunizz

 # how to setup